Preserving Your 501(c)(3) Status

 Your 501(c)(3) Status is Critical to the Success of Your Organization

 As a tax-exempt organization, preserving your 501(c)(3) status is critical to the short-term and long-term success of your organization.
 It is arguably the most important asset your tax-exempt organization maintains.
 There are several special rules governing those with 501(c)(3) status, from record-keeping requirements to limitations on what activities they can engage in.
-How can you take steps to preserve your 501(c)(3) status in 2020 and beyond?
+How can you take steps to preserve your 501(c)(3) status?

 Why Does Tax-Exempt Status Matter?